 Play the right sounds and watch your brain switch into beast mode.
 Try:

 Find what works for you.
-Make it a ritual.
-Rituals build habits.
-Habits build legends.
+Make it a ritual for rituals build habits and Habits build gigachad legends.

 6. Leave Visual Triggers of Your Goals

+This is subtle but powerful.
 Put your goals where you can see them.
-A sticky note.
-A vision board.
-Even your desktop wallpaper.
+A sticky note, a vision board or even just your desktop wallpaper.

-Next Time: How to Wake Up Early Without Hating Your Life
+Next Time: Wake Up Early (and Actually Stay Up)